fbarb1998/GoMikeDesign/README.md

 **Code Submission:**
 The provided source code includes the implemented improvements following the recommendations mentioned above.
 The HTML and CSS have been validated using W3C validators to ensure compliance with standards.

-**Demonstration:**
-Before implementing the optimizations, the website's performance was assessed using Google's Lighthouse tool.
-After implementation, the website's performance was re-evaluated to demonstrate improvements in accessibility, SEO, and page speed.

-**Home Page Desktop Before